AudioToolAgent: An Agentic Framework for Audio-Language Models: Abstract

 \section{Abstract}

-Large Audio-Language Models (LALMs) perform well on audio understanding tasks but lack multi-step reasoning and tool-calling found in recent Large Language Models (LLMs).
+Large Audio-Language Models (LALMs) perform well on audio understanding tasks but lack multistep reasoning and tool-calling found in recent Large Language Models (LLMs).
 This paper presents AudioToolAgent, a framework that coordinates audio-language models as tools via a central LLM agent that accesses tool adapters for audio question answering and speech-to-text.
-The agent selects tools, asks follow-up questions, and compares outputs for verification.
-Experiments with MMAU, MMAR, and MMAU-Pro show state-of-the-art accuracy: up to 74.10\% on MMAU, 68.80\% on MMAR, and 57.96\% on MMAU-Pro.
-Monte Carlo sampling for shapley values across 374 configurations identifies effective agent-tool combinations.
-The modular design allows integration of new tools and eliminates the use of data and training costs.
-Code and reproduction materials are available at: \url{https://github.com/GLJS/AudioToolAgent}.
+The agent reasons about which tools to invoke, how to formulate follow-up queries, and how to arbitrate conflicting tool outputs, without accessing the audio.
+Experiments with MMAU, MMAR, and MMAU-Pro show state-of-the-art accuracy: up to 77.50\% in MMAU, 77.00\% in MMAR, and 61.90\% in MMAU-Pro.
+Monte Carlo sampling for Shapley values across 490 configurations identifies effective agent-tool combinations.
+The modular design allows the integration of new tools and removes the need for additional training data and training runs.
+The code and reproduction materials are available at \url{https://github.com/GLJS/AudioToolAgent}.